phaneendra/urbanriders/README.md

 1. ~Authentication (use email)~
 2. ~[Next.js 13: Client side navigation does not update head](https://github.com/vercel/next.js/issues/42414)~
 3. [Cannot use opengraph-image.tsx inside catch-all routes](https://github.com/vercel/next.js/issues/48162)
+4. All color variables from radix are included using windy-radix-pallete make it to use only specific pallete
+5. Fix warning displayed using duration arbitary utility class

 ## Why not tRPC, Turborepo or X?